DareksCoffee/RubyOS/README.md

     *   A functional command-line interface that starts after boot.
     *   Features a customizable, themed prompt with color support.
     *   Parses user input to execute built-in commands.
+    *   Includes a built-in text editor for editing files within the shell environment.
 *   **System Logger:** A kernel-level logging facility that outputs color-coded messages for different severity levels (e.g., System, OK, Error) to the console.
 *   **Desktop Environment:**
     *   Graphical desktop with mouse cursor support and an event-driven interface.
     *   Provides a basic GUI framework for user interaction.
-*   **RFSS Filesystem:**
+*   **RFSS+ Filesystem:**
-    *   A custom journaling filesystem (Ruby File System) with support for files, directories, symlinks, and devices.
+    *   A custom journaling filesystem (Ruby File System Signature) with support for files, directories, symlinks, and devices.
     *   Features extents for efficient storage, inode management, and filesystem integrity checks.
+    * *IMPORTANT NOTE*: RFSS+ Jounraling System is disabled by default in the latest version due to numerous issues that will be patched in future updates.
 *   **Memory Management:**
     *   Dynamic memory allocation with kmalloc and kfree functions.
     *   Memory map detection and statistics tracking.